Indecent Assault: Texas Penal Code §22.012

 The Texas Indecent Assault law makes it a criminal offense to touch or expose certain body parts of yours or someone else when the other person involved did not give you permission to do so, and it also makes it illegal to “share” (shall we say) bodily fluids with another person who did not consent to the sharing.

-Indecent Assault does not require penetration or contact the way that Sexual Assault does.
-Because it is punished as a Class A misdemeanor or state jail felony, it has the effect of enhancing certain offenses that would otherwise be considered Class C Assault – Offensive Contact, and it also covers additional types of behavior that doesn’t even necessarily require contact the same way that Class C Assault – Offensive Contact does.
+Indecent Assault is punished as a Class A misdemeanor or state jail felony.
+Prior to the enactment of this law, unwanted sexual touching would only be punishable as a Class C misdemeanor under the Class C Assault – Offensive Contact law.
+Indecent Assault also covers additional types of behavior that don’t require any contact in the way that Class C Assault – Offensive Contact does.

 The law was created by the 86th Texas Legislature and went into effect on September 1, 2019.
 The state jail felony enhancement was added by the legislature in 2023.